syncfusion-content/aurelia-docs/Aurelia/Ribbon/Getting-Started.md

 Syncfusion JavaScript Controls can be added to group’s content with corresponding `type` specified like button, split button, toggle button, dropdown list, gallery, custom, etc. Default type is `button`.

-Configure the `e-tabs` bind value `this.Tabs` with groups, button , split button and dropdown controls.Also the datasource to dropdown control is configured with bind name `fontfamily`.Please refer to the following code snippets.
+Configure the `e-tabs` bind value `this.Tabs` with groups, button , split button and dropdown controls.Also the datasource to dropdown control is configured with bind name `fontFamily`.Please refer to the following code snippets.

 {% highlight html %}

     export class Ribbon {
         constructor() {
-            let fontfamily = [{ value: 1, text: "Segoe UI" }, { value: 2, text: "Arial" }];
+            let fontFamily = [{ value: 1, text: "Segoe UI" }, { value: 2, text: "Arial" }];
             this.ApplicationTab = {  type: ej.Ribbon.ApplicationTabType.Menu , menuItemID:"ribbonmenu" };
             this.Tabs = [{ id: 'home', text: 'HOME',groups: [{
                 text: "New",